krishaamer/green-filter-research/research/literature/fintech.md

 -   In institutional finance, the Norwegian \$1.3T USD sovereign wealth fund (the world’s largest, followed by China)\[^5\] started a divestment trend in 2016 by divesting from coal.
 Their plan to reach net zero CO2e nonetheless only targets 2050.
 Furthermore, who would be the counterpart for such large transactions?
 The fund also announced divesting from Russia after its invasion of Ukraine, however has yet to sell any shares citing lack of buyers on the Moscow stock market.
 University of California also followed suit with divestment of its \$126B USD portfolio from oil and gas.

+-   While promising to become sustainable, oil companies are increasing production Noor (2023); Sunak, UK Primise Minister announced 100 news licenses for oil drilling in the UK.

 -   Other large university endowments, such as managed by Yale, Stanford and MIT are in decision gridlock\[^6\].
 Blackrock, the largest private investment fund in the world with \$10T USD under management, released guidance reflecting their plans to shift their investments to vehicles that are measured on Environmental, Social, and Governance (ESG) performance \[^7\].
 However they later backtracked from their decision.

 -   Banks are required by law to apply the principle of Know Your Customer (KYC).